What Does it Mean to Study Accounting?

-Career training in accounting is available in nearly every form, both on-campus and online: certificates, associate's degrees, bachelor's degrees, master of accounting degrees and MBAs with accounting specializations.
-Most jobs require at least a bachelor's degree in accounting or a related field.
-Job seekers who earn certification or licensure, a master's degree, or specialized expertise will have an advantage in the job market.
+Accounting degrees are available in nearly every form, both on-campus and online.
+Accounting majors can pursue certificates, associate degrees, bachelor's degrees, master's of accounting degrees, or other MBAs with accounting specializations.
+Most entry-level jobs require at least a bachelor's degree in accounting or a related field.
+Job seekers who earn special certifications, a master's degree, or cultivate another specialized expertise may have an advantage in the job market.
 And now that computers handle the bulk of the "bean counting" functions of accounting, professionals spend more time working on in-depth analysis and serving on decision-making teams.

 Associate Degrees in Accounting